zudochkin/awesome-newsletters/README.md

 - [Capital minded](https://capitalminded.com).
 Weekly intelligence brief on navigating the index fund age, understanding the economy, and hacking capitalism.
 - [AngelList Weekly](https://angel.co/newsletters).
 The best of the startup world, curated weekly.
 - [Startup Curated](https://startup.curated.co).
 The startup community’s newsletter with the best content from and for founders.
 [Archive](https://startup.curated.co/issues).
+- [Unvalidated Ideas](https://unvalidatedideas.com).
+Fresh startup and SaaS ideas that you can take out and market validate every week.

 ## Awesome news